Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 Vue aérienne d'un hôtel de luxe en bord de mer à Zanzibar avec plage de sable blanc et eau turquoise.

-Discover our other destinations in Africa too
+Also discover our other destinations in Africa

 Want to keep the inspiration going after Tanzania – Zanzibar?